empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

 that all the necessary data for persisting CodeScene is in a single, easy-to-manage location.
 You can of course adjust these variables to fit your specific needs.

-This configuration is intended for demonstration and debugging.
-In a production setting, [Docker volumes](https://docs.docker.com/storage/volumes) would be a better solution.

 These options are configured in [`docker-compose.yml`](docker-compose.yml) for the reverse proxy setup, and in the command-line arguments for the standalone